-- (a) All permitted forms of meter readings used for the purposes of transferring a customer must be performed in accordance with the electricity legislation. - (b) Subject to paragraph (c), a transfer on an actual meter reading date must be based on an actual meter reading that is a scheduled meter reading or a special meter reading which: - (i) conforms with the CATS Procedures retrospectivity rule; or - (ii) occurred after the customer entered into the new retail contract. - (c) Until a date notified by the QCA, the new retail entity must not raise a service order request for a special meter reading where the main purpose is to give effect to a in situ transfer of a customer (i.e., where the customer is not vacating the premises), except where a scheduled meter reading attempted after the customer entered into the new retail contract fails to take place or no other actual meter reading is available and the customer is new to the NMI premises.
+- (a) All permitted forms of meter readings used for the purposes of transferring a customer must be performed in accordance with the electricity legislation. - (b) Subject to paragraph (c), a transfer on an actual meter reading date must be based on an actual meter reading that is a scheduled meter reading or a special meter reading which: - (i) conforms with the CATS Procedures retrospectivity rule; or - (ii) occurred after the customer entered into the new retail contract. - (c) A retail entity must not transfer a customer on the basis of a special meter reading, unless it obtains explicit informed consent from that customer to: - (i) conduct the special meter reading; and